Versus the competiton:

 Small SUVs are relatively efficient compared to their larger counterparts, but even in a model like that, topping off the tank can get pricey when gas is above $4 a gallon — as it is in many places around the country.

-What's an SUV shopper to do?
-If you're not ready to downsize to a small car, the 2009 Ford Escape Hybrid remains one of the most efficient small SUVs available today, with an EPA-estimated 34/31 mpg city/highway for the front-wheel-drive model and 29/27 mpg for ones with all-wheel drive.
-I tested an all-wheel-drive version of the new Limited trim level of the Escape Hybrid and found that the government's estimates are easily within reach.
-Aside from some hybrid-specific drivetrain characteristics, the Escape Hybrid drives like a conventional small SUV.
-While Ford has improved the model for 2009, interior quality remains one of the Escape Hybrid's shortcomings.
+What’s an SUV shopper to do?
+If you’re not ready to downsize to a small vehicle, the 2009 Ford Escape Hybrid remains one of the most efficient small SUVs available today, with an EPA-estimated fuel economy of 34/31 mpg city/highway for the front-wheel-drive model and fuel economy of 29/27 mpg for ones with all-wheel drive.
+I tested an all-wheel version of the new Limited trim level of the Escape Hybrid and found that the EPA’s fuel economy estimates are easily within reach.
+Aside from some hybrid-specific drivetrain characteristics, the Escape Hybrid drives like a conventional small Sport Utility Vehicle.
+While Ford has improved the model for 2009, interior quality remains one of the Escape Hybrid’s shortcomings.

-Compared to some of its small SUV competitors, the Escape Hybrid has maintained a relatively traditional SUV appearance with its upright grille and angular profile, and this should be appealing to those who like the rugged look of an SUV but the better gas mileage of a hybrid.
+Compared to some of its small SUV competitors, the hybrid version of the Ford Escape has maintained a relatively traditional SUV appearance with its upright grille and angular profile, and this should be appealing to those who like the rugged look of an SUV but the better gas mileage of a hybrid.
 Design cues include large front and rear fender flares, and, on the Limited trim, a chrome grille that flows into the front bumper.

 As opposed to GM, which slathers its full-size SUV hybrids with stickers and badges, Ford has shown some restraint in distinguishing the Escape Hybrid from regular Escapes.
 Badges on the sides and liftgate clue people in that this is a hybrid, but otherwise it looks much like a regular Escape (see a side-by-side comparison with a 2009 Escape).